-In contrast to contemporary designers' search for inclusion, the history of planning demonstrates a search for exclusion.
+In contrast to contemporary designers' search for inclusion, the history of planning demonstrates а search for exclusion.
 Marginalized populations have often been the subject for which zoning, redlining, interstate construction, urban renewal, or gating is needed.
 In the words of New York planner F.J.
 Popper "The basic purpose of zoning was to keep Them where They belong - Out.
 If They had already gotten in, then its purpose was to confine Them to limited areas.
 The exact identity of them varied a bit around the country.
-Blacks.
-Latinos and poor people qualified.
-Catholics, Jews and Orientals were targets in many places."5

-Popper's comments are supported by Charles Haar's Zoning and the American Dream.
-Haar clarifies zoning's intentions in Southern cities.
-"While northern Progressives were enacting zoning as a mechanism for protecting and enhancing property values," Yale Rabin emphasizes that, "southern Progressives were testing its effectiveness as a means of enforcing racial segregation."6 In Atlanta, after limited sections of the city were open for black housing, various responses were developed as part of the comprehensive spatial segregation process.
-Zoning ordinances, highway construction. street integration, street paving and street naming practices were all used to maximize the separation of races.
+Blacks, Latinos and poor people qualified.
+Catholics, Jews and Orientals were targets in many places."
+5 clarifies zoning's intentions in Southern cities.
+"While northern Progressives were enacting zoning as a mechanism for protecting and enhancing property values," Yale Rabin emphasizes that, "southern Progressives were testing its effectiveness as a means of enforcing racial segregation."
+6 In Atlanta, after limited sections of the city were open for black housing, various responses were developed as part of the comprehensive spatial segregation process.
+Zoning ordinances, highway construction, street integration, street paving and street naming practices were all used to maximize the separation of races.